daniel-dumitrascu/filecrypt/README.md

 ```
 ## Running the script

-Examples on how the scrips can be executed
+Examples on how the script can be executed

 ### Generating the key pair